RandomStudio/random-studio/src/pages/index.md

       width: 54
     caption: |-
       A Glitch Palace
-      for the Dom Pérignon x Lady Gaga Collaboration
+      for the Dom Pérignon x Lady Gaga collaboration
     project: A Glitch Palace for the Dom Pérignon x Lady Gaga collaboration
   - thumbnail:
       marginTop: 0